-In order to create a uniform experience across all devices, we had to tweak the website for all the major responsive platforms.
-Mobile in particular needed to be a key focus as most of Chemical’s advertising and the community was on social media.
-The vast majority or traffic coming from social media is on a handheld device with mobile taking the number one spot, then laptop, desktop in third and tablet in last place.
+In order to create a uniform experience across all devices, we had to consider the website design for use on all the major platforms.
+Mobile in particular needed to be a key focus as most of Chemical’s advertising as the community was on social media.
+The vast majority of traffic coming from social media is on a handheld device with mobile taking the number one spot, then laptop, desktop in third and tablet in last place.
 But, although most users visit Chemical on their mobile for the first time, 80% of people who purchase or configure a bike are on desktop or laptop.

 Part of Chemicals marketing strategy was to aim high, get noticed, be authentic and transparent about the brand.
 In early 2016 we managed to team up with Remap clothing, a Jersey-based clothing company with a focus on the bike industry.
 The race team consisted of three riders who competed in the British Enduro Series, the Enduro World Series, the Jersey Enduro Race, Farmer Johns Downhill and many more races through 2016.
 This gave Chemical something to talk about and share, the bikes were the real deal, they were out there being raced, but more importantly doing well and winning.
 In the first year we managed to silence the haters, gain a following, create a brand that is a recognised name in the industry and have a strong platform to expand the range of bikes and products we sell.

 Having a strategic and planned social media campaign is key when driving traffic to your website.
 Having social ‘ammo’ as I like to call it is an ongoing challenge so we regularly plan photoshoots and videos with this in mind – it can be simple at times but one rule that we never break is quality.
-As a premium brand, you are judged on every touch point – this isn’t a personal account and if you want to add value to your product, you have to put a high price on quality imagery.
+As a premium brand, you are judged on every touchpoint – this isn’t a personal account and if you want to add value to your product, you have to put a high price on quality imagery.